Iraqi forces preparing advance on south Mosul

 He said operations would resume within two days.

-Lieutenant-Colonel Dhiya Mizhir, also from the rapid reaction force, said the target was an area overlooking Mosul airport, which has been rendered unusable by Islamic State to prevent attackers using it as a staging post for their offensive.
+Lieutenant-Colonel Dhiya Mizhir said the target was an area overlooking Mosul airport, which has been rendered unusable by Islamic State to prevent attackers using it as a staging post for their offensive.

 Army officers told Reuters in September the militants had moved concrete blast walls onto the runway to prevent planes from landing there.